Autumn Migration at Spurn Point Nature Reserve

 Flock of Curlew over Beacon PondsFlock of Curlew (with a single Avocet) over Beacon Ponds

-As we walked, more birds deserted the wetlands and flew overhead, creating quite a spectacle.
+As we walked, flocks of birds left the wetlands and flew overhead.

-When the ground became too wet underfoot, we reluctantly turned back.
-A small group of Whimbrel feeding in the field was a nice find just before we reached the car park.
+When the ground grew too wet underfoot, we turned back.
+Just before the car park, we made one last nice find: a small group of Whimbrel feeding in a field.

 Reed Bunting on hedgeFemale Reed Bunting

-We returned to the Discovery Centre and then checked out the sunflower field, where goldfinches, greenfinches, and tree sparrows were devouring the seeds.
+We returned to the Discovery Centre and then checked the nearby sunflower field, where goldfinches, greenfinches, and tree sparrows were busy stripping the seeds.

 A Whitethroat among the reedsA Whitethroat in the reeds beside the field gate